 St. George is a larger medium-sized city located in the state of Utah.
 With a population of 80,202 people and 12 constituent neighborhoods, St. George is the eighth largest community in Utah.

-St. George is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. George is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, St. George is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in St. George who work in sales jobs (14.29%), office and administrative support (13.17%), and food service (8.09%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.04 minutes getting to work every day.

 The percentage of people in St. George who are college-educated is somewhat higher than the average US community of 21.84%: 28.48% of adults in St. George have at least a bachelor's degree.

 The per capita income in St. George in 2010 was $22,979, which is middle income relative to Utah and the nation.
 This equates to an annual income of $91,916 for a family of four.
 However, St. George contains both very wealthy and poor people as well.

 St. George is a somewhat ethnically-diverse city.
 The people who call St. George home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. George residents report their race to be White, followed by Native Hawaiian.
 St. George also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.17% of the city’s residents.
 Important ancestries of people in St. George include German, Irish, Danish, and Swedish.